MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/install-and-set-up.md

 ## Step 3: Install Approvals solution

-The Hardware Request and Management template leverages Power Automate Approvals to approve or reject the request.
-By default, Power Platform environments are not setup with the required Approvals database that gets created the first time a flow with the Approvals connector is run in that environment by an administrator.
+The Hardware Request and Management template leverages Power Automate Approvals to approve or reject requests.
+By default, Power Platform environments are not set up with the required Approvals database that gets created the first time a flow with the Approvals connector is run in that environment by an administrator.
 Perform these steps to create the Approvals database:

 1. Go to the [Power Automate maker portal](https://make.preview.powerautomate.com/environments/) and select your targeted deployment environment.
 1. Select **+ Create** on left pane.